Waiter, a 3 Monts, please!

 (35) Turn right onto a path between the houses.
 After the grassy area, move closer to the hedge on the left and follow it.

-(36) Don't miss the small gate (opposite the playground) that branches off to the left and joins the main road.
+(36) Don’t miss the small lane (opposite the playground) which branches off to the left and joins the main road.
 Follow it to the right to reach the car park (S/E).

 Waypoints